 It was really distressing to find a lot of fabrics that I never even cut into.
-Fabric of the Year (FOTY) is a concept thought up by my friend.
+Fabric of the Year (FOTY) is a concept my friend thought up.
 I made it my own and ran with it.
-The idea is to use a small piece of each fabric you buy (or pull out of your stash) for a project right away.
-By cutting/using some of the fabric, you know right away what you like and what you don’t like and whether you have enough of what you like or not.
-This has been really successful for me and I am pleased with the quilts that have come out of this project.
+The idea is to cut a small piece of each fabric you buy (or pull out of your stash) for a project right away.
+By cutting/using some of the fabric, you know right away what you like and what you don’t like and whether you have enough of what you like. the practice gives you the opportunity to buy more before the fabric goes out of print.

 FOTY 2009 uses a modifed block from Bill Kerr and Weeks Ringle called Zanzibar.
 I tried more with gradation using the outside fabric of the block.

-FOTY 2010 was leaps and bounds ahead of the other two.
+FOTY 2010 was leaps and bounds ahead of the previous two.
 I am still very proud of it.
 I love it as well.
 FOTY 2010 was in an exhibition of scrap quilts held at the San Jose Museum of Quilts & Textiles.

 FOTY 2010 made me bold, so with FOTY 2011, I went with triangles in two sizes.
 I used the Fons & Porter Pyramid ruler, which is a great ruler.